 I had looked elsewhere, but was often found ineligible for different services and programs because I was deemed ā€˜high functioningā€™.

-Before CAN, I had been paired with workers who had made me feel afraid to show my true autistic self ā€“ that I could not understand social cues or that I experienced sensory overload.
+Before CAN, I had been paired with workers who had made me feel afraid to show my true Autistic self ā€“ that I could not understand social cues or that I experienced sensory overload.
 I felt like I had to stand up for myself and justify why I deserved to be respected as a human being at a young age.

 I can make some eye contact and I can speak, so I was often made to feel like I should be able to move past those social and sensory challenges.
 It left me with way more emotional scars than I needed. Ā I felt helpless, scared and alone.
 Looking back on it, I would never wish it on anyone at all.

-I shared about how certain actions we see in the community can stigmatize autistic individuals ā€“ how making us feel like certain behaviours are inherently bad can be very damaging.
+I shared about how certain actions we see in the community can stigmatize Autistic individuals ā€“ how making us feel like certain behaviours are inherently bad can be very damaging.
 I didnā€™t get questioned or scrutinized for what I had to say.
 I actually felt as if my voice mattered, and that I was believed with no judgement or shame whatsoever.

 ā€œAutism acceptance means Iā€™m part of a community that supports and listens to me.ā€

-Maxwell is one of nine autistic voices who took part in our Autism Acceptance Month video with EY.
+Maxwell is one of nine Autistic voices who took part in our Autism Acceptance Month video with EY.

-For every comment or share of the video until Apr 30, EY will donate $2.
+For every comment or share of the video on FB, IG, Tw, IN during April 2021, EY donated $2.

-Since the Advisory Group, I have joined a number of CAN programs, including the Skills Training Employment Program (STEP).
-The program is a 12-week paid opportunity for autistic youth and adults.
+Since the Advisory Group, I have joined a number of CAN programs, including the Skills Training Employment Program (CAN-STEP).
+The program is a 12-week paid opportunity for Autistic youth and adults.
 I was part of their first cohort this past winter.
 It took time to build back the confidence that I had shattered.
 But by the end, I had learned much more than what my five years of high school had taught me ā€“ and in a way that I can understand.

-Maxwell (bottom right) on “graduation day” with STEP in March 2021.
+Maxwell (bottom right) on “graduation day” with CAN-STEP in March 2021.

-The program also allowed me to reunite with a childhood friend, both online in STEPā€™s virtual classroom and in-person after the program.
-As part of STEP, Iā€™ll be working with CAN as an office assistant starting this May.
+The program also allowed me to reunite with a childhood friend, both online in CAN-STEPā€™s virtual classroom and in-person after the program.
+As part of CAN-STEP, Iā€™ll be working with CAN as an office assistant starting this May.
 Iā€™m looking forward to it, including working alongside my future colleagues!

-The best way to support the autistic community is to listen to us, amplify our voices and to be willing to work with the autistic community to bring change, justice and acceptance as a whole.Ā
+The best way to support the Autistic community is to listen to us, amplify our voices and to be willing to work with the Autistic community to bring change, justice, and acceptance as a whole.Ā

-As an autistic person in the community, both online and in person, itā€™s both saddening and infuriating seeing certain groups stigmatize us ā€“ and then around April, act like they have our backs or speak for us just for their own publicity gain.
+As an Autistic person in the community, both online and in person, itā€™s both saddening and infuriating seeing certain groups stigmatize us ā€“ and then around April, act like they have our backs or speak for us just for their own publicity gain.
 Weā€™re not here to be alienated and looked down upon.
 Weā€™re human just like everyone else.
 We just need support and acceptance for who we are ā€“ not a cure or to be ā€œsolved like a missing piece of the puzzle.ā€

 Yes, Iā€™m proud of the first steps our communities are making right now.
 Itā€™s a good thing to shift to ā€œacceptanceā€.
 But now we got to continue to strive forward for continued change.